North Korea executes leader's powerful uncle in public purge

 There are signs that North Korea's 1.2-million strong army has sought to assert power and that Jang ran foul of Vice Marshal Choe Ryong Hae, the top political operative for the armed forces.

-North Korea said this week it had stripped Jang of his power and positions and accused him of criminal acts including mismanagement of the state financial system, womanising and alcohol abuse.
+North Korea said this week it had stripped Jang of his power and positions and accused him of criminal acts including mismanagement of the state financial system, womanizing and alcohol abuse.

 "From long ago, Jang had a dirty political ambition.
 He dared not raise his head when Kim Il Sung and Kim Jong Il were alive," KCNA said.
 "He began revealing his true colors, thinking that it was just the time for him to realize his wild ambition."